X-Rotary (3): Rotarians’ nationality

 In 1930, the Chinese already represented the dominant group (19 members of a total of 78 members, i.e. 39%), followed by Americans (12 members, 25%), British (9, 18%), other Europeans (5 members, 10%: 3 Germans, 1 French and 1 Italian) and Japanese (4 members, 8%).

 By 1940, the original distribution had not changed much.
-The leading trinity (Chinese, American, British) maintained its preeminence.
+The leading trio (Chinese, American, British) maintained its preeminence.
 Although they had increased in number, their share had slightly declined in favor of emerging national groups.
-The Chinese still had 36 members (37%), followed by Americans (19 members, 20%), British (17 members, 17%), Europeans (22 members, 23%) and Japanese, on the decline (only 3 members, 3%).
-We also observe a diversification within the European group (11 different national groups), who now came from not only Western (still 6 French, 3 German, 2 Swiss) but also Northern (1 Dutch, 2 Danish, 2 Norwegians, 3 Swedish) and Eastern countries (1 Polish, 1 Russian, 1 Austrian).
+The Chinese still had 36 members (37%), followed by Americans (19 members, 20%), British (17 members, 17%), Europeans (22 members, 23%) and Japanese, though on the decline (only 3 members, 3%).
+We also observe a diversification within the European group (that totaled 11 different nationalities), with European Rotarians now coming from not only Western (still 6 French, 3 German, 2 Swiss) but also Northern (1 Dutch, 2 Danish, 2 Norwegians, 3 Swedish) and Eastern countries (1 Polish, 1 Russian, 1 Austrian).
 Those new European members probably came to Shanghai in the 1930s in the hope of escaping from fascist regimes and the war in Europe.

-In 1948, the initially dominating groups still prevailed and even increased their share (except for the British, who dropped to 11 members, 13%).
+In 1948, the groups that initially dominated still prevailed and even increased their share (except for the British, who dropped to 11 members, 13%).
 Chinese still had 32 members (39%), followed by Americans (25 members, 31%).
-While European membership had declined in both number (12 members, 15%) and variety (8 different national groups), the trend toward Eastern and Northern countries had strengthened.
-French and German members have totally disappeared, displaced by 3 Dutch, 2 Swiss, 2 Danish, 1 Norwegian, 1 Swedish, 1 Russian, 1 Polish and 1 Czechoslovakian.
+While European membership declined in both number (12 members, 15%) and variety (8 different national groups), the trend toward Eastern and Northern countries strengthened.
+While there were no French or German members any more, 3 Dutch, 2 Swiss, 2 Danish, 1 Norwegian, 1 Swedish, 1 Russian, 1 Polish and 1 Czechoslovakian has joined the club.
 Japanese Rotarians had also disappeared, but the Shanghai Rotary now included non-European groups (1 Australian and 1 Canadian, altogether representing 2%).